JohnCoene/javascript-for-r/_book/7-02-webpack-npm-discover.md

 Whereas in R we previously used the usethis package to create packages with `create_package` or projects with `create_project`, NPM does not create the initial empty directory where the project will be created; you have to create the directory first then initialise a new project.

-An npm project can be initialised with the command `npm init`, which when run prompts the user with a few questions, such as the name of the project, the license to use, etc. These have little importance for what we do here but will matter if you decide to publish the package on NPM.
+An NPM project can be initialised with the command `npm init`, which when run prompts the user with a few questions, such as the name of the project, the license to use, etc. These have little importance for what we do here but will matter if you decide to publish the package on NPM.
 One can also pass the "yes" flag to the function to skip those questions: `npm init -y`.

 This creates a `package.json` file which is loosely equivalent to the `DESCRIPTION` of an R package; it includes information on the dependencies of the project, the version of the project, and more.